Elections

 Public Testing of Electronic Voting System

-TBD in the Washington Island Town Office, 910 Main Road, Washington Island, WI 54246
+Tuesday, August 4, 2026 at 2 PM in the Washington Island Town Office, 910 Main Road, Washington Island, WI 54246

 The Town of Washington will be holding public testing of the electronic voting system.
 The test shall be conducted by processing a pre-audited group of ballots so marked as to record a predetermined number of valid votes for each candidate and on each referendum (if any).
 The test will include for each office one or more ballots which have votes in excess of the number allowed by law, in order to test the ability of the automatic tabulating equipment to reject such votes.
 The Clerk shall make an errorless count before the automatic tabulating equipment is approved by the Clerk to use in the elections.

-Type A Notice - Spring Election
+Type A Notice - N/A

 Type E Notice - Spring Election